kragen/dernocua/text/material-observations.md

 I’d tried mixing up this litharge and glycerin before, but the solid mass initially formed fell apart into a powder after a day or two.
-There aren't a whole lot of things the ingredients could be other than litharge and glycerin, though; not many things are dense enough to be counterfeit litharge, though plenty are cheap enough.
+There aren’t a whole lot of things the ingredients could be other than litharge and glycerin, though; not many things are dense enough to be counterfeit litharge, though plenty are cheap enough.